MaximeDousselaere/word-game/README.md

 I've decided to recode this project to give it back its cool ideas and improve it.

 # Technologies
 This project is an Angular project.
-The datas are store in firebase service.
+Data are store with firebase.

 # Actors
 I created and developed all of the use case of this game in 2018.
 I now rebuild it in Angular with my new skills in web development.